Welcome to the Percona Live Keynotes

 We'll show how using PMM's native support for PostgreSQL that you can have PostgreSQL integrated in only minutes!

-Based on our experience deploying PMM on hundreds of different environments, in this session I'm going to show how to manage PMM on production using Ansible for automation.
+Based on our experience deploying PMM on hundreds of different environments, in this session, I'm going to show how to manage PMM on production using Ansible for automation.

-Some of the automation tasks includes:
+Some of the automation tasks include:

 - PMM Server Deployment